srbala/srbala/README.md

 - 🌱 Working with OpenShift, Exploring OKD, Rancher, k8s and k3s etc for alternte free install ...
 - ⚡ Integrated Nexus3, Jenkins, Github all in Jenkins CI/CD pipeline automation
 - ✨ Ported Microsoft TVFS Projects into GIT, Utilized TFS GIT
-- 🔭 Migrated few old mobile apps and working on new app.
-Too many choices Ionic, React Native, Flutter, Onsen UI, NativeScript and plain Cordova with JS/html so on; it's really hard pick a winnner.
+- 🔭 Working with Ionic, React Native, Flutter, Onsen UI, NativeScript and plain Cordova with JS/html so on; it's really hard pick a winnner.
 Depends teams knowledge and efforts involved all together plays role in pick a product.

 <!--
 **srbala/srbala** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.